-Seen by: Name Date

-County Solicitor Honor Clarke 21/09/2017

-Monitoring Officer Julian Gale 21/09/2017

-Corporate Finance Kevin Nacey 21/09/2017

-Human Resources Chris Squire 21/09/2017

-Property / Procurement / ICT Richard Williams N/A

-Senior Manager Alyn Jones Michele Cusack 20/09/2017

-Local Member(s) All 21/09/2017

-Cabinet Member Cllr John Woodman 21/09/2017

-Opposition Spokesperson Cllr Mike Rigby 21/09/2017

-Relevant Scrutiny Chairman Cllr Tony Lock 21/09/2017

-Forward Plan Reference: FP/16/05/02

-Summary: The roads in Somerset are the safest they have been for decades.
-This is in part attributable to the efforts by SCC to engage with residents and invest in engineering, education, training and promotion around the safest ways to use the roads.
-However there are still people being killed and seriously injured on our roads.
-In order to maintain the trend of reducing collisions and the severity of them SCC has looked at best practice around the world and developed a new strategy for delivery.
+Seen by: Name Date County Solicitor Honor Clarke 26/06/2018 Monitoring Officer Scott Wooldridge 25/06/2018 Corporate Finance Kevin Nacey 26/06/2018 Human Resources Chris Squire 26/06/2018 Property / Procurement / ICT Richard Williams N/A Senior Manager Alyn Jones Michele Cusack 14/6/18 Local Member(s) All 08/02/2018 Cabinet Member Cllr John Woodman 19/06/2018 Opposition Spokesperson Cllr Mike Rigby 26/06/2018 Relevant Scrutiny Chairman Cllr Anna Goskop 26/06/2018 Forward Plan Reference: FP/18/02/09 Summary: The proposed road safety strategy which went to Cabinet on the 18 th of October has been consulted upon.
 The strategy introduces a Safe System approach which seeks to ensure that all parts of the system, the users, the roads, and the vehicles, are considered in developing measures to reduce collisions and their severity.
-This is a sustainable safety approach that recognises human fallibility, provides more protection for vulnerable road users and promotes a sense of responsibility relative to the level of
+This is a sustainable safety approach that recognises human fallibility, provides more protection for vulnerable road users and promotes a sense of responsibility, relative to the level of potential for harm.
+In doing so this also supports the Council's health and wellbeing aspirations by encouraging and enabling active travel and healthy active lifestyles.
+Recommendations: That the Cabinet 1.
+Endorses the revised Road Safety Strategy and authorises its adoption 2.
+Delegate to ECI Operations Director to progress development of the implementation and transition plans.